Chapter 65 BWV 143 Lobe den Herrn, meine Seele

 The text of the opening chorus simply states—-praise the Lord, Oh my soul.
 For those who would justify its brevity on the basis that there are only six words of text, there are plenty of examples that demonstrate how Bach could assemble impressive musical edifices from similarly short statements.

 The second movement demonstrates a little more musical prowess.
-The chorale tune is sung, for the most part unembellished, by the soprano, supported by a violin and continuo (in a more conventional four-part version, this hymn also closes C 67 from the first cycle).
+The chorale tune is sung, for the most part unembellished, by the soprano, supported by a violin and continuo (in a more conventional four-part version, this hymn also closes C 67 from the first cycle, chapter 50).
 The violin keeps up a busy semi-quaver counterpoint although there seems to be little connection between it and the text of the chosen verse—-Prince of Peace, Man and God, You Lord Jesus help us in life and death and we cry, in Your name, to the Father.
 In fact, its jaunty nature seems rather at odds with the sentiment expressed, a genuine prayer for continuing Divine support.
 The last line is elongated, presumably to effect the act of appealing to the Father, but this too is not a typical Bachian gesture.
 He is often happy to embellish the chorale melodies, sometimes almost beyond recognition, but he rarely tinkers with only the closing phrase.

 On the other hand, the structure of the obbligato melody is quite typical of Bach, beginning with an obstinate, rhythmically repetitive idea.
 This is effectively extended over a favourite harmonic progression, that of the circle of 5ths, a well plundered part of the armoury of all late baroque composers.